SinchanaMS/portfolio-site/README.md

+# Sinchana's Portfolio

 Hi!
-I am Sinchana.
-This is my portfolio in the making.
-I am so excited to start learning about Web Development.
-Hoping this is where I end up.
+Welcome to my portfolio!

+It is coming up soon, once I am done with the course by Tanay Pratap.I'm so excited to showcase the same to you all!

+For now, I know:
+1. JavaScript
+1. NodeJS
+1. Repl.it
+1. CHALK